ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.senec/README.md

    *Nur lesbarer Text, die die Seriennummern der evtl. vorhandenen Wallboxen 0-3 angibt.*

 ## Changelog
+### 1.6.10 (NoBl)
+* Bugfix for AllTimeHistory (should work again)

+### 1.6.9 (NoBl)
+* Added switch in config to enable active control of appliance (you will need activate this, if you want to control the appliance via the adapter)
+* Improved handling of forced loading (please report if we need more appliance-states covered by this)
+* Minor improvements and bugfixes

+### 1.6.8 (NoBl)
+* Added switch control.ForceLoadBattery to start/stop charging battery.
+Use this to start/stop forced charging (like with dynamic power prices, ...).

 ### 1.6.7 (NoBl)
 * Added option to turn off local polling.